kirschbaum-development/nova-chartjs/README.md

 You can add following settings to model settings
 1. `parameters`: It is a list of parameters label for which chart data will be collected.
 It should be passed as an array. e.g., ["January, "February", "March"]
-2. `high`: An array of high value range to be shown in chart.
+2. `high`: An array of high value ranges to be shown in chart.
-3. `low`: An array of low value range to be shown in chart.
+3. `low`: An array of low value ranges to be shown in chart.
 4. `height` and `width`: Dimensions of chart.
 It is recommended to set height and let chart adjust according to width.
 5. `color`: Color value for the base model in chart.
 6. `identProp`: Model property representing the primary key. defaults to `id`.